CyVerse-learning-materials/container_camp_workshop_2018/singularity/singularityintro.rst

 You can use the `pull` command to download pre-built images from the `Singularity-Hub <https://www.singularity-hub.org>`_ or `DockerHub <https://hub.docker.com/>`_.

-This example pulls a container from Docker Hub:
+This example pulls a container from Singularity-Hub:

 .. code-block:: bash